sythanhho/quotes/index.md

 > - William Faulkner
 >"You cannot swim for new horizons until you have courage to lose sight of the shore."
 > - Gene Spafford
 >"The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards."
+> - Abraham Lincoln
+>"Whatever you are, be a good one."
+Abraham Lincoln